vdorn5/aai-501-final/README.md

 ### Prerequisites

 1. **Install Visual Studio Code**: Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. **Dev Container**: Ensure you have the Dev Containers extension installed and know how to work with it.
-For more information on how to install and use follow the [Dev Contaienrs Tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).
+For more information on how to install and use follow the VSCode [Dev Contaienrs Tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).

 ### Setup Instructions